reg1reg1/reg1reg1.github.io/_posts/2020-04-10-Privacy-By-Design.md

 ## Privacy By Design Implementation : An example

 Let's say you are the privacy engineer working for a large organization which has little to no privacy embedded into design, and you handle or deal with a large amount of customer data.
 How do you go about strengthening the privacy back-bone of your organization?

+### Step 1 : Identify data feeds and data storage:

+The first step would be to identifying where the personal data or customer data is located in your organization - This is important, as only then would you be in a position to categorize it and associate the risks associated with that data.

+The privacy team is responsible for collectively recognizing what part of customer data is PII (Personally Identifiable Information) say names, phone-numbers, ip's ,etc. This would vary from organization to organization.